NICANORKYAMBA/bank-system/README.md

 ## Contributing

+Contributions are welcome!
 If you want to contribute to this project, please create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under Nicanor Kyamba.
+This project is the property of Nicanor Kyamba.
+All rights reserved.